Analysing NFT Projects: How to Avoid Scams

 The price of NFTs can be a helpful indicator of the legitimacy of a project.

-- If the NFT mint price is too good to be true (too low), it probably is.
+- It probably is if the NFT mint price is too good to be true (too low).
 This could be because the NFT is not backed by anything of value or because the team is not confident in the NFT.

 - If the NFT mint price is too high, it could be because the team is trying to take advantage of investors.